 There are two variants of the Foxtel service: Foxtel iQ and Foxtel Now.
 While both services provide the same content, Foxtel iQ is really built to be a different kind of experience.
 It's the traditional set-top box, cable TV service that Foxtel built its brand around over the past few decades.
 It provides the ultimate access to the content, with the ability to record shows, 4K support and greater stability thanks to its wired connection.
 But you pay for it.

-Binge focuses in on the latest and greatest "showcase" series, hand-picking some of the best content from across the broader Foxtel packages to create a unique offering at a relatively cheap price.
-It also then offers features that enable people to binge on boxsets.
-If your favourite Foxtel Now channel is FOX SHOWCASE, then Binge is likely to offer you a more tailored experience.
-You can see a full breakdown in our Binge vs Foxtel comparison.
+BINGE focuses in on the latest and greatest "showcase" series, hand-picking some of the best content from across the broader Foxtel packages to create a unique offering at a relatively cheap price.
+It also then offers features that enable people to BINGE on boxsets.
+If your favourite Foxtel Now channel is FOX SHOWCASE, then BINGE is likely to offer you a more tailored experience.

 The number of SVOD services is growing rapidly.
 Each brings with it exclusive rights to broadcast certain content in Australia.
 While there is overlap, in particular between Foxtel Now and Stan, it's the exclusivity of the content and how it fits your tastes or household needs that best dictates your choice.